replete/obsidian-minimal-theme-css-snippets/README.md

 3. Use what you like, dupe + hack what you don't

 ## TODO:
+- [ ] Fix the weird list item alignments that vary depending on file length
+- [ ] Test/fix for Mobile Obsidian (likely near future)
 - [x] Fix some colour inconsistencies across light/dark themes
-- [ ] Test/fix for Mobile Obsidian (likely near future)
 - [x] Test/fix for Windows (no fixes needed at time)
 - [x] Test/fix for Linux (no fixes needed at time)